 Oxbryta Recall Lawsuit Alleges Sickle Cell Drug Increased Frequency of Dangerous VOCs

-A New Jersey man has filed a lawsuit, which claims that he suffered multiple injuries and hospitalizations due to what he, and federal regulators, say was the defective nature of the sickle cell disease drug, Oxbryta.
+A New Jersey man has filed a lawsuit against Pfizer and Global Blood Therapeutics, claiming that he suffered multiple injuries and hospitalizations due to what he says was the defective nature of the sickle cell disease drug, Oxbryta.

-The complaint (PDF) was brought by Maurice Fraizier in the U.S. District Court for the Northern District of California on May 8, naming Pfizer, Inc. and Global Blood Therapeutics, Inc. as the defendants.
-The lawsuit claims the defendants should have known about the defective nature of the drug before it hit the market, but failed to adequately test the formulation and provide adequate warnings about the risks.
+The complaint (PDF) was brought by Maurice Fraizier in the U.S. District Court for the Northern District of California on May 8, indicating that the drug makers knew or should have known about the defective nature of Oxbryta before it hit the market, but failed to adequately test the formulation or provide adequate warnings about the risks.

-Originally introduced by Global Blood Therapeutics in 2019, Oxbryta (voxelotor) was designed as the first medication to treat the root cause of sickle cell disease, which its designers claimed it would do by improving hemoglobin levels in the body, and helping the blood cells retain more oxygen.
-Pfizer purchased the company and the drug in 2022, and sold the treatment for about $88,000 per year, per patient.
+Originally introduced by Global Blood Therapeutics in 2019, Oxbryta (voxelotor) was designed as the first medication to treat the root cause of sickle cell disease, which the drug makers claimed it would do by improving hemoglobin levels in the body, and helping the blood cells retain more oxygen.
+Pfizer purchased the company and the drug in 2022, continuing to sell the treatment for about $88,000 per year, per patient.

 However, following numerous reports of users experiencing worsening sickle cell side effects, complications and deaths, Pfizer announced a global Oxbryta recall in September 2024.
-An increasing number of Oxbryta lawsuits have followed in the recall’s wake.
+As a result of the prior failure to adequately warn about these risks, there are now a growing number of Oxbryta recall lawsuits being pursued by former users throughout the U.S.

 Oxbryta-Lawsuit-Attorney